Tailoring your degree

 Toby found the support he gained throughout his degree to be invaluable, and he enjoyed every part of his time at Reading - even the dissertation.

 "The best thing about being a student at Reading was the access to specialists and the support they gave you.
 Whether it was penning short stories on the creative writing module or rummaging around the Samuel Beckett archives - you were guided, it truly felt personal, you could craft your own path, explore the topics that interested you.

-"Without a doubt my favourite experience was working on my dissertation.
-I know a lot of people panic at the idea of 10,000 words but I think that long form exploration of a topic, to me at least, was fulfilling - I felt like I had the time to explore the critical conversation already happening and add to it meaningfully."
+"Without a doubt, my favourite experience was working on my dissertation.
+I know a lot of people panic at the idea of 10,000 words but I think that the long-form exploration of a topic, to me at least, was fulfilling - I felt like I had the time to explore the critical conversation already happening and add to it meaningfully."

 Toby met his now business partner whilst studying at the University of Reading.
 Together they set up their film production company Motionblurr.
 His favourite thing about his career is the ability to tell stories - a skill which he picked up during his degree.